byuccl/dac_sdc_2022/_labs/lab_vitis.md

 	* What are the advantages and disadvantages of storing the data in the hardware accelerator versus in main memory?

 ## Submission
-Submit your code on Github using the tag `lab5_submission`
+Submit your code on Github using the tag `lab5_submission`.

+Be sure your Git repo contains at minimum:
+  * The .tcl file that can be used to create your project in Vivado.
+I'll run this when grading, so please make sure it works.
+This means that you need to have your HLS IP committed into your repo or it won't work.
+This should be committed to the [hw](https://github.com/byu-cpe/ecen625_student/tree/main/lab_vitis/hw) directory.
+  * The C/C++ source file that you use to run your accelerator and collect runtimes.
+This should be committed to the [sw](https://github.com/byu-cpe/ecen625_student/tree/main/lab_vitis/sw) directory.